C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 4. Subrogation: The right of an Insurer, after paying a loss, to assume the rights of the Insured to recover this loss from the responsible party.

-of affairs will continue to exist for duration of policy; breach of warranty
+affairs will continue to exist for duration of policy; breach of warranty makes

-makes policy voidable from time of breach.
-Warranty may be express
+policy voidable from time of breach.
+Warranty may be express or implied;

-and at start of each stage of the voyage if conducted in stages.
+start of each stage of the voyage if conducted in stages.
+Vessel must be

-Vessel must be reasonably fit in all respects to encounter ordinary perils
+reasonably fit in all respects to encounter ordinary perils of the insured

-of the insured voyage.
-After a loss, the onus is on the Insurer to
+voyage.
+After a loss, the onus is on the Insurer to prove vessel was

 ii Legality: Voyage must be lawful and, so far as the Insured can control,